zhaofeng0019/jemallocator/jemalloc-sys/README.md

   run-time options string that is processed prior to the `malloc_conf` global variable, the `/etc/malloc.conf` symlink, and the `MALLOC_CONF` environment variable (note: this variable might be prefixed as `_RJEM_MALLOC_CONF`).
-For example, to change the default decay time to 30 seconds:
+For example, to change the default decay time for dirty pages to 30 seconds:

   ```
-  JEMALLOC_SYS_WITH_MALLOC_CONF=decay_ms:30000
+  JEMALLOC_SYS_WITH_MALLOC_CONF=dirty_decay_ms:30000
   ```

 * `JEMALLOC_SYS_WITH_LG_PAGE=<lg-page>`: Specify the base 2 log of the allocator